 In this project, we investigate the processing of acoustic information coming from the ear in the forelegs in the first integration center, the prothoracic ganglion of bushcrickets.
 Here, neuronal information of a low number of sensory cells converge to ever fewer cells that project to the brain.
 Our goal is to understand the timing and precision of this processing step and to relate the finding to the behaviour of the katydid.

-The behaviour of insects, in particular crickets, must be encoded in a neural network.
-The aim of this project is to understand the anatomy and neurophysiological function of the individual neurons in the networks, to investigate the network's susceptibility to agricultural insecticides and also to reconstruct the neurobiological changes that drive the behavioural evolution towards new communication systems.
+The mate finding behaviour of insects, in particular crickets, is controlled and driven by relatively small neural networks.
+The aim of this project is to reveal and understand the anatomy and neurophysiological function of the individual neurons in the networks, to investigate the network's susceptibility to agricultural insecticides and also to reconstruct the neurobiological changes that drive the behavioural evolution towards new communication systems.

 Motion plays a major role for insects in finding food or mating partner.
 Using a high-speed video camera and sensitive force plates, we measure motion in various insects.

 - Involved people: Toni Wöhrl